 Serrv is an online fair trade shopping marketplace that partners with small artisan co-ops to create opportunity, strengthen communities, and empower women.
 Their curated collection features gorgeous handmade and hand-painted products for the home and kitchen.
 They even have ethically-made women’s fashion, jewelry, sweets, and a curated gift section.
 Every purchase gives disadvantaged artisans and growers a sustainable path out of poverty.
 That’s something we can definitely get behind.

 11. Global Goods Partners

 Oliberte was founded in 2009 and is the world’s first fair trade certified footwear brand.
 As a B Corp business, their men’s and women’s shoes directly support workers rights in sub-Saharan Africa and provide safe, ethical jobs for communities of people.
 Oliberte uses sustainable practices, sourcing all of the leather, rubber, machinery, and fabric locally in Africa.
-If you want to invest in communities and the environment, definitely consider purchasing a pair of their hand-crafted, high quality shoes.
+If you want to invest in communities and the environment with fair trade shopping, definitely consider purchasing a pair of their hand-crafted, high quality shoes.

 15. Fair Trade Winds

-Fair Trade Winds is a family-owned fair trade shop that partners with small artisan workshops and co-ops to empower women and communities across the world.
+Fair Trade Winds is a family-owned ethical store that partners with small artisan workshops and co-ops to empower women and communities across the world.
 Explore their gifts that save the planet.
 Fair Trade Winds carries an eco-friendly gift collection curated mindfully to save the planet and minimize their environmental footprint.
 We love their Starfish Project Jewelry which helps restore hope to women escaping human trafficking in Asia through housing, education, and healthcare programs.

 Comments will be approved before showing up.